-Liquefied Natural Gas (LNG):
+Liquid Natural Gas (LNG):

-ARRC received the nation's first Federal Railroad Administration (FRA) approval to move LNG by rail during 2015.
-The September 2016 LNG by Rail demonstration was a tremendous success, providing industry wide exposure and credibility that transporting LNG by rail is a viable option.
+ARRC received the nation's first Federal Railroad Administration (FRA) approval to move LNG during 2015.
+The September 2016 LNG by Rail demonstration was a tremendous success proving industry wide exposure and credibility with FRA that LNG by rail is a viable option to over the road methods.